Tom Prichard: Independent circuit (2004–2007)

 He went on to wrestle in the United Wrestling Association and in various other independent promotions in the Southeastern United States.
 He also holds training seminars in conjunction with certain promotions.
 During this time Prichard also befriended online professional wrestling journalist James Guttman of World Wrestling Insanity and provided a weekly commentary on the world of pro wrestling entitled Tuesdays with Tom.
 On August 10, 2006, eight days prior to his 47th birthday, he became the oldest man to win the United Wrestling Association Heavyweight Championship, defeating Dillinger for the title.

 Second return to WWE (2007–2012)

 In January 2007, he was rehired by WWE and replaced Bill DeMott as the head trainer for Deep South Wrestling (DSW).

 When DSW closed, he was moved to WWE's new developmental territory Florida Championship Wrestling.
 On May 30, 2012, Prichard was released from the WWE, being replaced by Bill DeMott as the head trainer.

-Independent Circuit (2017)
+Later career (2012–2020)

-In 2017, Prichard had a match in Runcorn Wrestling Academy (RWA) in which he teamed in an 8-man tag team match with the owner of the RWA and his former OVW trainee, Andreas Rossi (Andy Baker), Chris Von Sharpe and Connor “The Bullet” Stafford to take on the team of “Fantastic” Matt Fox, Demoni, Johnathan Alexander and Mr. Williams.
-At the end of this match both Prichard and Rossi announced that this was their last match.
+In 2017, Prichard travelled to England to wrestle at the Runcorn Wrestling Academy (RWA), where he teamed up with RWA owner Andreas Rossi (his former OVW trainee), Chris Von Sharpe, and Connor "The Bullet" Stafford in an eight-man tag team match against "Fantastic" Matt Fox, Demoni, Johnathan Alexander, and Mr. Williams.
+After the match, Prichard and Rossi announced that this was their final match.